springernature/frontend-playbook/practices/code-review.md

 Here's the general protocol that we use:

-1. Create a local feature branch based off master.
+1. Create a local short-lived feature branch based off master.
 * When feature is complete and tests pass, stage the changes and commit them.
 * Write a [good commit message](commit-messages.md).
 * Submit a [pull request](https://help.github.com/articles/using-pull-requests/).